Vision and Prayer Night Audio

-January 20, 2019 – This is the last sermon that will be streamed from the Flower Mound campus to the Dallas campus.
+January 20, 2019 – The last sermon was streamed from the Flower Mound campus to the Dallas campus.

-January 27, 2019 – Matt Chandler will preach at the Dallas campus in regard to Multiply and the future Dallas transition.
+January 27, 2019 – Matt Chandler preached at the Dallas campus in regard to Multiply and the future Dallas transition.

-April 7, 2019 – Members of the Dallas campus will vote whether or not to transition into an autonomous church.
+April 7, 2019 – Members of the Dallas campus voted to transition into an autonomous church.
 The vote passed with over 97% approval.

 August 11, 2019 – Dallas will celebrate their 10-year anniversary as a campus.